 URL design: the technical basics

-Separate words with hyphens
+Separate words with hyphens, not underscores

 Google might have trouble understanding your URLs if you don’t separate words with punctuation (eg. example.com/tennisequipment), so you should separate words using punctuation to help search engines read your URLs.